Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Coil-Style Nail Guns

 In terms of nail capacity, these types of nail guns are next to none.
 If you want to complete jobs without having to reload, look no further!
-Though they’re typically bigger than their counterparts, the drum magazine doesn’t jut out of the nail gun like a strip-style magazine does, so a lot of professionals find them easier to use even in tight spots.
+Though they’re typically bigger than their counterparts, the drum magazine doesn’t jut out of the nail gun as a strip-style magazine does, so a lot of professionals find them easier to use even in tight spots.

 Strip-Style Nail Guns